-Join us on Saturday, November 18 from with a potluck at 5:00, and screening at 6:00 p.m. of Promised Land.
+Join us on Saturday, November 18 with refreshments at 6:30 p.m., screening at 7:00 p.m., and a Q&A to follow with the producers, and panelists with the Duamish and Chinook.
 Let your Facebook friends know you are coming!.

 Indigenous recognition is at the frontline of the battle for native sovereignty.
 These tribes—who signed treaties, helped settlers, and lost their land—are asking for their treaties to be honored.
 To redefine their recognition, to put blood quantum restrictions on who is and isn’t native enough, to redefine treaties over and over, continues a toxic cycle of colonialism where the government, and the corporations it partners with, continues to unlawfully profit off of the resources of indigenous lands at great peril to our increasingly climate-challenged world.
 Promised Land is a social justice documentary that follows two tribes in the Pacific Northwest: the Duwamish and the Chinook, as they fight for the restoration of treaty rights they’ve long been denied.
 In following their story, the film examines a larger problem in the way that the government and society still looks at tribal sovereignty.